Strathcona’s Mission: To teach the wonder, spirit and worth of people and the natural world through outdoor pursuits.

 Hand in hand with Challenge by Choice, Living on the Edge means trying.
 It’s being brave and climbing into a kayak for the first time.
 It’s doing your best on the high ropes course.
 And most importantly it’s leaving stereotypes and preconceptions behind.

 Thinking of others with kindness and charity, giving others the benefit of the doubt, treating people with respect.

-No matter the task you’ll see people chipping in at the Lodge.
-Whether it’s stoking the sauna so others can sweat or picking up that piece of litter and putting it in the garbage, it’s all about thinking of others as much as oneself.
+No matter the task, you’ll see people chipping in at the Lodge.
+Whether it’s stoking the sauna so others can use it or picking up that piece of litter and putting it in the garbage, it’s all about thinking of others as much as oneself.